-We are now reading for the Summer issue, which will be published in June of 2017.
+We are now reading for the Autumn issue, which will be published in September of 2017.

 All types of poetry are welcome, from formal to experimental.
 Emphasis is placed on the ideas conveyed, craft, language, the beauty of expression, and the picture that extends beyond the frame of the poem.
 Quality is paramount.
 No previously published poems, please.